-As part of BU’s broader neuroscience community, our faculty members are also active in the interdisciplinary Graduate Program for Neuroscience (GPN), the Center for Neuroscience, and the Center for Computational Neuroscience & Neural Technology (CompNet).
+Faculty members in the Neurobiology group provide mentorship to graduate students in our Neurobiology program.
+Additionally, as part of BU’s broader neuroscience community, our faculty members are active in the interdisciplinary Graduate Program for Neuroscience (GPN), the Center for Neuroscience, and the Center for Computational Neuroscience & Neural Technology (CompNet).
 Other BU centers for neuroscience research and opportunities for collaborative research include the Biomedical Engineering Department, the Photonics Center, and the BUMC Department of Anatomy & Neurobiology.

 Faculty with Related Research

 Neural circuits, vocal learning, time-frequency analysis, brain-machine interfaces